On the motivic commutative ring spectrum BO: The cohomology of quaternionic Grassmannians

 From Mayer-Vietoris one sees that for any rank $2$ symplectic bundle

 is an isomorphism.
-The sign in the Pontryagin class is simply conventional.
-It is chosen so that if $A^{*,*}$ is an oriented cohomology theory with an additive formal group law, then the Chern and Pontryagin classes satisfy the traditional formula $p_{i}(E,\phi) = (-1)^{i}c_{2i}(E)$.
+The sign in the Borel class is simply conventional.
+It is chosen so that if $A^{*,*}$ is an oriented cohomology theory with an additive formal group law, then the Chern and Borel classes satisfy the traditional formula $b_{i}(E,\phi) = (-1)^{i}c_{2i}(E)$.
 The following is \cite[Theorem 8.2]{Panin:2010fk}.